vlopezj/coq-course/README.md

 + [Verified Functional Algorithms](https://www.cs.princeton.edu/~appel/vfa/) (VFA) by Andrew W. Appel.
 "Volume 3 of the Software Foundations series".

++ Coq'Art

++ [Formal Reasoning About Programs](http://adam.chlipala.net/frap/) (FRAP), another book by Chlipala.
+Similar to SF in the sense that it's also about PLT, see course web page for more info.
+Has exercises.

 Comparison between [SF, CPDT and Coq’Art](http://lambda.jstolarek.com/2016/06/coqart-cpdt-and-sf-a-review-of-books-on-coq-proof-assistant/).

 ### Tutorials